mathie/mathie.github.io/_drafts/markdown-cheat-sheet.markdown

-I've noticed in Day One, at least, that footnote definitions need to be separate paragraphs — splitting with a single newline doesn't appear to work[^3].
+I've noticed in Day One, at least, that footnote definitions need to be separate paragraphs — splitting with a single newline doesn't appear to work[^4].

+[kramdown]: http://kramdown.gettalong.org "A fast, pure-Ruby Markdown-superset converter"

-[^1]: Sometimes the most fun part of the Discworld novels are the asides in the footnotes[^2].
+[^1]: Sometimes the most fun part of the Discworld novels are the asides in the
+      footnotes.

-[^2]: Speaking of which, I should re-read some Discworld novels. @todo Look to see if there's a cheap place to buy all the early Discworld novels I already have paperback copies of.
+[^2]: Speaking of which, I should re-read some Discworld novels. @todo Look to
+      see if there's a cheap place to buy all the early Discworld novels I already have paperback copies of.

+[^3]: I should submit a GitHub issue to see what other people think...

-[^3]: This might be a bug, or it might be a feature.
+[^4]: This might be a bug, or it might be a feature.
 Who knows? ;-)

 #### Images